 The Core has a long-standing focus on quantitative analysis, typically with selected-ion monitoring (SIM) or multiple-reaction monitoring (MRM) for small molecules or targeted peptides, and spectral counting or iTRAQ for proteins.
 It's also possible to simply integrate extracted-ion chromatograms (EIC) from non-targeted LC/MS experiments.
 EIC is fine for routine analyses where sensitivity is not an issue.
 These experiments can often be carried out on user-friendly single-quadrupole or electrospray time-of-flight instruments, and integration is done on the workstation software.
 If sensitivity is important, a tandem quadrupole, often called a triple-quadrupole, is the instrument of choice.
 For MRM experiments, an ion of interest is selected in the first quadrupole, fragmented in the second quadrupole, and then a fragment ion of choice is selected in the third.
 The two filters for chemical noise (in Q1 and Q3) usually result in a significant gain in signal-to-noise and consequent lower detection limits.
 Spectral counting is a label-free method for relative quatitation of proteins and is based on the number of spectra observed for peptides from given proteins after (usually) tryptic digestion. iTRAQ is based on isotopically-labeled tags with the same total mass that fragment in Q2 to give reporter ions with different masses. iTRAQ is thus potentially ideal for exeriments involving comparisons of several different conditions or time points.
 Data from these experiments are analyzed by Spectrum Mill, Scaffold, and Scaffold Q+.
-Check out some of the links below before setting up an appointment with Dr. Kumar (via the online inquiry form) to discuss the best approach for your project.
+Check out some of the links below before contacting us via the online inquiry form to discuss the best approach for your project.

 GraphPad Prism is useful for curve-fitting and standard statistical routines such as t-tests.
 It also works well in concert with PowerPoint to produce publication-quality graphics.
 Simca is a reasonably user-friendly package for more advanced needs, e.g., principle-component analyses, although it's not as versatile for final graphics.
 Both of these are on a workstation adjacent to - and networked with - Spectrum Mill and Scaffold.